docusealco/docuseal/docs/api/csharp.md

       "schema": {
         "type": "integer"
       },
       "description": "The unique identifier of the template to start the list from.
-It allows you to receive only templates with id greater than the specified value.
+It allows you to receive only templates with an ID greater than the specified value.
 Pass ID value from the `pagination.next` response to load the next batch of templates."
     },
     {
       "name": "before",